AdobeDocs/analytics.en/help/components/cda/faq.md

 ## Why is the total number of hits different between my source report suite and CDA virtual report suite?

 CDA uses a complex parallel processing pipeline, with multiple dependent components.
 A data mismatch of approximately 1% for the total number of hits between the original report suite and the CDA virtual report suite is expected.
-It has minimal impact on the cross-device capabilities.

 ## Why is the 'Identified People' metric inflated?